Notes about setting up cxxomfort, and the support available, on different compilers and setups.

 Watcom 1.9 / 2.0 beta has almost no support for C++ TR1 or its headers.
 As such <array>, <cstdint>, <tuple> all required by Cxxomfort are missing.

 Watcom defines NULL as integral zero, and also lacks template conversion operators; as such, nullptr can not be implemented as per C++11 official backport.
-For this compiler, Cxxomfort defines nullptr to be integral zero, and std::nullptr_t as an empty type with an implicit conversion to integral zero.
+For this compiler, Cxxomfort defines nullptr to be integral zero, and std::nullptr_t as an empty type with an implicit conversion to null void pointer.

 See #general below.